 But what are the solutions?
 How can we take people—always the weakest link in the security chain—out of the picture, or at least limit their impact?
 Automated key and certificate management and security can be part of the answer.

 Venafi can help—providing key and certificate management and security for SSL/TLS keys and certificates, SSH keys, and mobile and user certificates.
-With Venafi, the Immune System for the Internet™, you can have your simplicity and your security, obviating the need for password-protected private key files by automatically discovering certificates and keys, placing them securely under its protection and control, and managing them throughout their lifecycles.
+With Venafi, you can have your simplicity and your security, obviating the need for password-protected private key files by automatically discovering certificates and keys, placing them securely under its protection and control, and managing them throughout their lifecycles.
 Managing your cryptographic assets can't be simpler—automating the process and taking out the risk of human error.

 Venafi even reaches beyond your organization's network to the Internet, where it provides an authoritative key and certificate reputation service.
 But even with our solutions, you'll still need to take more care in other areas of your company's security.